pwa-builder/PWABuilder/docs/home/pwa-workshop.md

 2. You will push the directory created in the next step to this repository.

-## Create A New PWA
+## 1️⃣ Create A New PWA

-In this step, we will first talk about what is a PWA, and then we will create a new PWA using PWA studio.
+In this step, we will first talk about what is a PWA, and then we will create a new PWA using PWABuilder Studio.

 ### What is a PWA?

 A [Progressive Web App (PWA)](/home/pwa-intro) is a traditional web app that is progressively enhanced using open web technologies, to make sure it delivers the best possible experience on every device, based on available capabilities.

-Progressive Web Apps use [service workers](/home/sw-intro), [manifests](https://aka.ms/learn-pwa/workshop/docs.microsoft.com/microsoft-edge/progressive-web-apps-chromium/how-to/web-app-manifests), and other web platform features in combination with [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) to give users an experience on par with platform-specific (Windows, Andriod, etc.) apps.
+Progressive Web Apps use [service workers](/home/sw-intro), [manifests](https://aka.ms/learn-pwa/workshop/docs.microsoft.com/microsoft-edge/progressive-web-apps-chromium/how-to/web-app-manifests), and other web platform features in combination with [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) to give users an experience on par with platform-specific (Windows, Android, etc.) apps.

+You can learn more about PWAs in the [Beginner's Guide to Progressive Web Apps](/home/pwa-intro).

-### Create a PWA using PWA Studio
+### Create a PWA using PWABuilder Studio

 There are many ways to create a new web app.
 However, if you are designing your web app with progressive enhancement and platform-specific features in mind, you should consider using a template with ready-to-go configurations that can help you quickly get started.
-Enter [PWA Studio](/studio/quick-start) VSCode Extension!
+Enter [PWABuilder Studio](/studio/quick-start) VSCode Extension!

 Let's install the extension and follow these [steps](/studio/quick-start) to create a new PWA.

-1. Tap on the PWA Studio icon on the left side of the VSCode Window
+1. Tap on the PWABuilder Studio icon on the left side of the VSCode Window

 1. Click the Start new PWA button on the bottom bar of VSCode.